 d) if by Email, on the following Business Day.

-3) For the purpose of notices an Email address will be accepted as equivalent to a member’s or prospective member’s signature.
+3) For the purpose of notices an Email address will be accepted as equivalent to a Member’s or prospective Member’s signature.

 The accidental omission to send any notice shall not invalidate any Meeting or resolution passed thereat.